 lives and works in California.
 She holds a BA from the University of Utah in Philosophy, and a BFA from the San Francisco Art Institute in Painting.
 Her post fine arts studies include studies at Berkeley City College in motion graphics, photographic re- imaging, digital drawing and collage.
 The combinations of all of the above make imaging an interesting path with which to understand the world, or at least to try.

-lives and works in the San Francisco Bay Area and has been pursuing the visual arts for a number of years starting in the field of photography.
+is a former President and Vice-President of the Digital Artists Collective and now serves on the website committee.
+He lives and works in the San Francisco Bay Area and has been pursuing the visual arts for a number of years starting in the field of photography.
 His current passion is in the process of collaging his photographic work to make more complex and compelling images than a single photograph can offer.
 In particular, color is his muse and this more than anything else guides his esthetic process.
 The ongoing exploration of line, shape, and textures keep Daniel engaged with his artistic and personal evolution in the world of visual self-expression.
+In particular he takes joy in the exploration of how man-made and 'natural' elements interact with one another.
+Thematically his work is highly diverse ranging from abstracts to modern-expressionist portraiture.

 “In my work in this catalogue, I combine sketching, painting, photographic imagery and layering of one of my digital abstract works.
 I have been making Art of some sort all my life and I am rarely without my sketchbook.
 Photoshop has opened up possibilities and results that feel revolutionary to my experience.
 Much of my work includes compositions of pure digital abstractions, political “photages” expressing sentiments dear to my heart as well as fish compositions from my experience as a scuba diver, seen in my magazine: Spitfire Tales, the Art of Scuba. (google it!).
 I also have a series in which I explore areas of Art History and Art from around the world.
 A short introductory video can be seen on Youtube.com called Woody and Dolly’s Art Adventures.
 All of my work can be printed in a variety of sizes.”